Breast Disease Fellowship

 Women & Infants Hospital

 Women & Infants Hospital is the major teaching hospital in women's health care for The Warren Alpert Medical School of Brown University.
 The hospital is committed to training medical students, residents, and fellows and offers several fellowships for advanced specialty training.
 The Breast Health Center offers a one-year fellowship in breast disease accredited by the Society of Surgical Oncologists (SSO).
-This fellowship is offered to surgically-trained physicians who have completed a residency in their specialty (typically general surgery and ob/gyn).
+This fellowship accepts two fellows per year and is offered to surgically-trained physicians who have completed a residency in their specialty (i.e., general surgery, ObGyn, plastics).

 Preferred candidates have demonstrated a strong interest in breast disease.
-The Breast Disease Fellowship begins with a rotation in our Breast Health Center's surgical offices and a two-week course in clinical research.
-The fellow then begins clinical rotations, including:
+The Breast Disease Fellowship begins with simultaneous rotations in our Breast Health Center's surgical offices and a two-week workshop in clinical research.
+Throughout the course of the year, the formal clinical rotations include:

-In January, the fellow rejoins the Breast Health Center, seeing patients in the surgical offices with attendings, and ultimately, managing their own surgical sessions.
-The breast fellow is responsible for supervising the second-year residents who complete a two-month rotation at the Breast Health Center.
+In September, the fellows begin seeing patients in the Breast Health Center’s surgical offices with attendings, and ultimately, managing their own surgical sessions.
+The breast fellows are responsible for supervising the 2nd year ObGyn residents who join the Breast Health Center for scheduled rotations throughout the year.
+Additionally, the fellows oversee other rotating residents and medical students.

 Ongoing education activities include:

 Research is an integral part of the Breast Disease Fellowship and the program affords fellows a foundation for pursuing the investigative and scholarly aspects of breast disease.
-The Breast Health Center actively participates in clinical and basic science research to advance the knowledge and treatment of breast cancer.
+The Breast Health Center actively participates predominantly in clinical research with an opportunity to participate in basic science research to advance the knowledge and treatment of breast cancer.
 As part of the Program in Women's Oncology, fellows gain experience with such multi-institutional research groups as:

 - Brown University Oncology Group (BrUOG)